- The Games

-The creator of the Olympic Games of the Modern Era, Baron de Coubertin managed to reintroduce the Pentathlon, which was held at the Stockholm Games, in 1912.
+The creator of the Olympic Games of the Modern Era, Baron de Coubertin managed to reintroduce pentathlon, which took place at the Stockholm 1912 Games.

-In the Swedish capital, the Modern Pentathlon brought together the following sports: pistol shooting, fencing, swimming, horse riding and running, and it remains in the Games programme until today.
-The sport was administered by the International Olympic Committee (IOC) until 1948, when its international federation (UIPM in French) was founded.
+In the Swedish capital, modern pentathlon brought together the following events: pistol shooting, fencing, swimming, horse riding and running, and it remains in the Games programme until today.
+The International Olympic Committee (IOC) administered the sport until 1948, when its international federation called Union Internationale de Pentathlon Moderne (UIPM in French) was founded.

 The competition uses a table points system, in which competitors’ performance determines their starting position in the combined running and shooting event.
 Whoever ends up in first place in this combined event is the winner.

-The first event is Fencing.
-All participants face each other with swords in a bout lasting up to one minute, and a single touch is all that is necessary to win.
-If the bout lasts more time, both competitors are considered to be losers.
-The number of points varies in line with the percentage of victories – those who win 70% receive 1,000 points.
+The first event is fencing.
+All participants face each other with swords in bouts lasting up to one minute, and a single touch is all that is necessary to win.
+If the bout is not decided after one minute, both competitors are considered losers.
+The number of points varies in line with the percentage of victories – those who win 70% of bouts receive 250 points.

-In Swimming, the competitors cross a distance of 200 meters in freestyle, and are placed in accordance with their best time in the Modern Pentathlon world ranking.
-Everyone who completes the race within 2 minutes and 30 seconds wins 1,000 points.
+In swimming, competitors cross a distance of 200 meters in freestyle, and are placed in accordance with their best time in the modern pentathlon world rankings.
+Everyone who completes the race within 2 minutes and 30 seconds wins 250 points.

-The Horse Riding event takes place over a stretch of between 350 and 400 metres, with 12 obstacles of 1.20 metres in height – one of which is a double, and another a triple.
-Each athlete participates in a draw to select which horse they will ride, 30 minutes beforehand.
-Competitors start off with 1,200 points and receive penalties in line with their performance.
+The horse riding event takes place over a stretch of between 350 and 400 metres, with 12 obstacles of 1.20 metres in height – one of which is a double, and another a triple.
+Before the event, the athletes participate in a draw to select which horse they will ride.
+Competitors begin the event with 300 points and receive penalties in line with their performance.

-In the combined Running and Shooting event, the competitor with the best ranking at the end of the first three events starts off in first place, and the intervals are based on differences in scores (handicap start).
-The event consists of three turns at the shooting stand, with the aim of hitting the target in up to 70 seconds, and a 1,000-metre race (adding up to 3,000).
+In the combined running and shooting event, the competitor with the best ranking at the end of the first three events starts in first place, and the intervals are based on differences in scores (handicap start).
+The event consists of four turns at the shooting stand, with the aim of hitting the target five times, and an 800-metre race (adding up to 3,200 metres).
+Athletes completing the event within 13 minutes and 20 seconds win 500 points.
 The winner of the competition is the athlete who is the first to cross the finishing line.